vyos/vyos-documentation/docs/contributing/build-vyos.rst

   dpkg-buildpackage: info: binary-only upload (no source included)

-In the end you will be presented with the Kernel binary packages which you can then use in your custom ISO build process, by placing all the `*.deb` files in the vyos-build/packages folder where they will be used automatically when building VyOS as documented above.
+In the end you will be presented with the kernel binary packages which you can then use in your custom ISO build process, by placing all the `*.deb` files in the vyos-build/packages folder where they will be used automatically when building VyOS as documented above.